Orvybr0wn1/swift-welcome/README.md

 ![](https://s3.amazonaws.com/learn-verified/XcodeCurl.png)

-If all is good, you should be met with the following prompt:
+If all is well you should be met with the following prompt:

 ![](https://s3.amazonaws.com/learn-verified/XcodeComplete.png)